marcopioppini/hercules/hcp/hcp.1.md

 > *1s*,
 > that is, poll every second.

+**-l** *payload\_length*

+> Manually set the payload size to use for this transfer.
+> This is useful if Hercules' automatic selection does not work, for example,
+> if a path advertises a MTU larger than what it really supports.
+> Note that the packet length includes the headers in addition to the payload,
+> so the payload length must set to a value smaller than the MTU.

 **-n**

 > Do not ask the server for the file's total size before submitting the transfer.